AMLODIPINE BESYLATE AND ATORVASTATIN CALCIUM- amlodipine besylate and atorvastatin calcium tablet, film coated

 Monitor for hypotension when sildenafil is co-administered with amlodipine [see Clinical Pharmacology (12.2)].

 Amlodipine may increase the systemic exposure of cyclosporine or tacrolimus when co-administered.
 Frequent monitoring of trough blood levels of cyclosporine and tacrolimus is recommended and adjust the dose when appropriate [see Clinical Pharmacology (12.3)].

-The risk of myopathy during treatment with statins is increased with concurrent administration of fibric acid derivatives, lipid-modifying doses of niacin, cyclosporine, or strong CYP3A4 inhibitors (e.g., clarithromycin, HIV protease inhibitors, and itraconazole) [see Warnings and Precautions (5.1), Clinical Pharmacology (12.3)].
+The risk of myopathy during treatment with statins is increased with concurrent administration of fibric acid derivatives, lipid-modifying doses of niacin, cyclosporine, or strong CYP3A4 inhibitors (e.g., clarithromycin, HIV protease inhibitors, and itraconazole) [see Warnings and Precautions (5.1) and Clinical Pharmacology (12.3)].

 Atorvastatin is metabolized by CYP3A4.
 Concomitant administration of atorvastatin with strong inhibitors of CYP3A4 can lead to increases in plasma concentrations of atorvastatin.
 The extent of interaction and potentiation of effects depend on the variability of effect on CYP3A4.